VitorioProject/RepData_PeerAssessment1/PA1_template.md

 Are there differences in activity patterns between weekdays and weekends?

-* Answer: There are differences between activity patterns:
+* Answer: Yes, there are differences between activity patterns:

 1. weekdays are more active than weekends early morning from around 5am to 8am

 2. weekends are more active than weekdays after 10am, except from around 6pm to 7pm

 #### VHC 2015